IBM/openshift101/workshop/exercise-5/README.md

 ## You're done!
 What's next?

 Congratulations on completing the lab!
-To learn more, check out the optional courses and certifications we have available.